-The most outrageously unreal new miniature house in London is not on the outskirts at all but in the city itself -in Fetter Lane in fact.
+The most outrageously unreal new miniature house in London is not on the outskirts at all but in the city itself -in Fetter Lane, in fact.
 I mean the lodge in the garden of the Record Office.
 This little architectural whimsy might be the abode of an urban fairy or gnome, some minute relation of Gog or Magog, or even a cousin of the Griffin at Temple Bar.
 It is charming enough to have such a tenant; and whoever lives there believes nobly in heat, for the chimney is immense.
-And the quaintest of the old miniature London houses is that residence for the sexton which is built against the wall of St. Bartholomew the Great in Smithfield-a very Elizabethan doll's house.
+South Lodge, near Rutland Gate, has a near relation to it.
+The quaintest of the old miniature London houses is that residence for the sexton which is built against the wall of St. Bartholomew the Great in Smithfield-a very Elizabethan doll's house: the oddest of the new miniature London houses is a tobacconist's shop in Sherwood Street-like the slice of ham in a sandwich.

 But this architectural digression has taken us far from Piccadilly and the crossing at Hamilton Place where we were standing when my pen ran away.
 After Hamilton Place the clubs begin, one of the first being the largest of those for women of which London now has so many, with their smoking rooms all complete.
 One would like to hear the Iron Duke on this development of modern life.
-"Smoke and be\\\\" would he say?
+"Smoke and be--" would he say?